Trello Pricing: Plans, Features, and Tips to Find Your Perfect Fit

 • Unlimited storage (10MB/file): Useful for uploading and organizing project files.

-• 250 Workspace automation commands per month: Use basic automation to streamline repetitive tasks.
+• 250 Workspace command runs per month: Use basic automation to streamline repetitive tasks.

 • Additional tools like custom backgrounds, assignee and due dates, and activity logs.